skx/gobasic/README.md

 In that second example you see that "`:`" was used to terminate the `PRINT` statement, which otherwise would have tried to consume all input until it hit a newline.

-You'll notice that the primitives which are present all suffer from the flaw (?) that they don't allow brackets around their arguments.
+You'll also notice that the primitives which are present all suffer from the flaw (?) that they don't allow brackets around their arguments.
 So this is valid:

     10 PRINT RND 100